 Another thing to be aware of when you’re pregnant is timing.
 The most sensitive period for your baby is between the 8th and 15th weeks of pregnancy.
 That’s when her brain and nervous system are developing and growing at the most rapid rate.
 You’ll want to be especially careful to protect her during these weeks.

-But while it’s important to be prudent, there’s no need to panic.
+The bottom line is to always use common sense.
+While it’s important to be prudent, there’s no need to panic.

 “Don’t worry,” says Dr. Davis.
 “Babies have a way of getting what they need.”

 “Make sure you sleep in the dark.
 That will let your body make sufficient amounts of melatonin, which helps fight radiation.
 Eat your broccoli.
 The general emphasis on nutrition is wonderful.”